deltasiege/godot-rapier-3d/docs/notes/decision record.md

 Spawned projectiles etc. will immediately have a blueprint via GR3D.spawn.

 We do it this way so that actual spawning of the godot nodes can be skipped during rollbacks (via GR3D.spawn).

+## Why must we instantiate when extracting blueprints from GR3D.spawn( resource_path ) ?

+It would be nice if we could construct blueprints purely from SceneState - which is available without instantiating the provided resource, but SceneState does not contain Transform data - which we need when creating the objects in Rapier.